Lextuga007/Philosopher-Analyst-Netlify/content/blog/_index.md

 ---
 title: Blogs
 description: |
-  As I build this site find my blogs on my [distill/GitHub site](https://lextuga007.github.io/PhilosopherAnalyst/) and on the [NHS-R Community site](https://nhsrcommunity.com/blog/author/z-turner/)
+  Where I publish my thoughts is a little like my brain, it's in various places.
+This collects all of those places together.
 author: "Zoë Turner"
 show_post_thumbnail: true
 show_author_byline: true